Wenxl3/CBME/Simulation/Main/ReadMe.md

 # R scripts for the main manuscript
-This R scripts to conduct simulation experiments and generate all figures and tables in the main manuscript.
+The R scripts to conduct simulation experiments and generate all figures and tables in the main manuscript.

+Structure each folder with two subdirectories: `Code`, containing R scripts for generating figures and tables; and `Result`, containing the corresponding output figures and tables.

 ## Files:
-Structure each folder with two subdirectories: `Code`, containing R scripts for generating figures and tables; and `Result`, containing the corresponding output figures and tables.

 - **FIG1:**